Clean And Green Pakistan Index

-We live in a world where consumerism, and capitalism is perpetually on the rise.
-Multi – national giants, massive industries have taken over, all driven by a single motive – the fancily embellished principle of self-interest.
-In a global context this selfish, and ruthlessly discriminating in nature, developing countries are bound to suffer the most.
-Such is the case of Pakistan.
+We live in a world where consumerism and capitalism are perpetually on the rise.
+Multinational giants, massive industries have taken over, all driven by a single motive – the fancily embellished principle of self-interest.
+In a global context this selfish, and ruthlessly discriminating nature, developing countries are bound to suffer the most.
+Such is the case in Pakistan.

 Pollution levels worldwide are leaping up at an unimaginable rate, and Pakistan is no exception to this reality.
 135,000 deaths/year are attributed to air pollution, making it the leading cause of sickness and death in the country; also resulting in a reported increase in lung tumor cases, ever since Lahore, an industrial hub, remains desolately shrouded in smog.

-Currently, the participating cities include Kohat, Mardan, Abottabad, Dera Ismail Khan, Sarogdha, Bannu, Sahiwal, Bahalwapur, D G Khan, Lahore, Gujranwala, Peshawar, Faisalabad, Rawalpindi, Multan and Malakand.
+Currently, the participating cities include Kohat, Mardan, Abbottabad, Dera Ismail Khan, Sargodha, Bannu, Sahiwal, Bahawalpur, DG Khan, Lahore, Gujranwala, Peshawar, Faisalabad, Rawalpindi, Multan, and Malakand.
 The indicators that have been set, will be used to assess the on-ground reality, and to what extent the program has seen true materialization and significant change.

-Since the project envisions a people led movement in every sense – it aims to instill environmental awareness and resurrect a system based on virtue, where the people of Pakistan take an interest in the future of the country, and put in their efforts to stabilize it, at every cost, and is inclusive at every level.
-Hence, the Government also wishes to involve universities, colleges and schools, to mobilize the youth, through a sub – part, “Clean Green Champions”.
-Registration is available on website, and allows people to share any voluntary activities that they participate in, under the domain of the 5 pillars.
+Since the project envisions a people-led movement in every sense – it aims to instill environmental awareness and resurrect a system based on virtue, where the people of Pakistan take an interest in the future of the country, and put in their efforts to stabilize it, at every cost, and is inclusive at every level.
+Hence, the Government also wishes to involve universities, colleges, and schools, to mobilize the youth, through a subpart, “Clean Green Champions”.
+Registration is available on the website and allows people to share any voluntary activities that they participate in, under the domain of the 5 pillars.
 Each action scores points, placing the “Champion”, into Gold, Silver, etc. categories.